joelove/host-chooser/README.md

-host-chooser
+Which?
+Host Chooser
 ============

-A tool to manage host-file alerations on the
+A ruby command line utility to manage host-file alerations on the Which? internal network